ileanabuhan/ileanabuhan.github.io/Teaching.markdown

 **Research projects with students**

-If you like embedded systems and are looking for a project that mixes hands-on work with just the right amount of theory, contact me.
+If you enjoy embedded systems and are seeking a project that combines hands-on work with the right balance of theory, please contact me.
 Depending on your skills and interests, we will define a project together.
 For an updated list of internship topics, check out https://cescalab.cs.ru.nl/projects/;

 **Completed**

 - **Master thesis**:

+  - *Assisted Dynamic Analysis of RISC-V Binaries*, Shravan Sukumar, (June 2025)
+  - *Can KEV and EPSS enhance vulnerability prioritization?*, Abhishek Bandivadekar (June 2025)
-  - *ARMCHAIR A cryptographic Simulation and Analysis Tool*, Paolo Scatolini (March 2025)
+  - *ARMCHAIR A Cryptographic Simulation and Analysis Tool*, Paolo Scatolini (March 2025)
   - *Curiouser and ~~curiouser~~  Cortex-M4!
 Down the rabbit hole of microcontroller behavior to explore known and find new instruction-level optimization techniques for the Cortex-M4*, Senna van Hoek (September 2024)
   - *RE-ARMament Reverse engineering Cortex-m4 behavior using side-channel analysis*, Bart Hoffman (September 2024)
   - *The more, the merrier?
 A step-by-step inter-device analysis for transfer learning side-channel attacks*, Lizzy Groetjes (June 2024)